Jill Liddington: Life

-In 1974 she returned to Manchester and worked in the media before becoming a teacher in adult education.
+In 1974, she returned to Manchester and worked in the media before becoming a teacher in adult education.
 She joined the Department of External Studies at Leeds University in 1982 and became a Reader in Gender History, School of Continuing Education, until her transfer to the Centre for Interdisciplinary Gender Studies, where she is currently Honorary Research Fellow.

-Liddington's book, Long Road to Greenham won the Fawcett Book Prize in 1990.
-Her Rebel Girls was short-listed for the Portico Book Prize, 2008.
+Liddington's book Long Road to Greenham won the Fawcett Society Book Prize in 1990.
+Her Rebel Girls was shortlisted for the Portico Book Prize, 2008.

-Liddington stood as a Labour Party candidate in the Sowerby Bridge ward in the Calderdale Council election, 2004 - largely to prevent more BNP councillors being elected.
+Liddington stood as a Labour Party candidate in the Sowerby Bridge ward in the Calderdale Council election, 2004 – largely to prevent more BNP councillors being elected.

 Liddington's book Female Fortune: Land, Gender and Authority was chosen by feminist and TV writer Sally Wainwright as the book she would want with her to read if she was ever trapped on a desert island.
 Wainwright subsequently developed a historical TV drama series, Gentleman Jack, as a BBC-HBO production which aired in spring 2019 and depicts the life of Victorian landowner Anne Lister, as “the first modern lesbian”.
-The end credits acknowledge that the drama was “inspired by the books Female Fortune and Nature’s Domain by Jill Liddington”, whose own website declares: “Ever since her death in 1840, Anne Lister of Shibden Hall has exerted a magnetic attraction...
+The end credits acknowledge that the drama was "inspired by the books Female Fortune and Nature’s Domain by Jill Liddington", whose own website declares: “Ever since her death in 1840, Anne Lister of Shibden Hall has exerted a magnetic attraction...
 The most powerful magnet remains her daily diaries.
 These run to no fewer than four million words, much of it written in her own secret code.
-Anne Lister’s code was not cracked till fifty years after her death.
+Anne Lister's code was not cracked till fifty years after her death.
 I remained hooked by Anne’s extraordinary life: dazzling worldly achievements plus unbuttoned lesbian affairs.”